Most remote hiring processes do not fail because there are no good candidates.

 Clear job descriptions filter better than vague ones.

-For the deeper writing process, read How to Write Job Descriptions That Attract Better Candidates.
+For the deeper writing process, read how to write compelling job descriptions.

 Salary transparency is one of the strongest remote hiring filters.